wfxr/tmux-fzf-url/README.md

 ### 💡 Tips

-- Use `tab` to mark multiple urls and open them at once.
+- You can mark multiple urls and open them at once.
-- Hit `ctrl - r` to toggle selection.
-- The tmux theme showed at screenshot is [tmux-power](https://github.com/wfxr/tmux-power).
+- The tmux theme showed in the screenshot is [tmux-power](https://github.com/wfxr/tmux-power).

 ### 🔗 Other plugins